nodejs/node/doc/api/process.md

 * Rejected after resolve.
 * Resolved after reject.

-This is useful for tracking errors in an application while using the promise constructor.
-Otherwise such mistakes are silently swallowed due to being in a dead zone.
+This is useful for tracking potential errors in an application while using the `Promise` constructor, as multiple resolutions are silently swallowed.
+However, the occurrence of this event does not necessarily indicate an error.
+For example, [`Promise.race()`][] can trigger a `'multipleResolves'` event.

-It is recommended to end the process on such errors, since the process could be in an undefined state.
-While using the promise constructor make sure that it is guaranteed to trigger the `resolve()` or `reject()` functions exactly once per call and never call both functions in the same call.

 ```js
 process.on('multipleResolves', (type, promise, reason) => {